gunvir103/exodrive/README.md

-# exoDrive - Exotic Car Rental Website
+# ExoDrive - Exotic Car Rental Platform

-lol
-This document provides an overview of the exoDrive project, a luxury and exotic car rental service.
-It covers setup, project structure, key features, and backend integration.
+This document provides an overview of the ExoDrive project, a luxury and exotic car rental service with comprehensive booking management, automated contracts, and payment processing.

 ## Table of Contents